potatowire/potatowire.github.io/_posts/2017-05-08-to-everything.md

 published: false
 ---

-Yesterday, Erik and I released the first episode of our new podcast [_Seasons of Obsession _][1].
-[He introduced it][2] far better than I think I can, but I think of it as a combination rough draft and director's-cut version of our writing.
+Yesterday, Erik and I released the first episode of our new podcast [_Seasons of Obsession_][1].
+[He introduced it][2] far better than I can, but I think of the show as a combination rough draft and director's-cut version of our writing.
 As the name suggests, we will also sometimes veer off in pursuit of short-lived obsessions.

 Today on this site, I am launching a new feature: podcast companion posts.
 Since I know how hard it is to read everything I want to on a daily basis, I'm hoping an audio version might allow more folks to follow along as I try to get [better][3].
 Functionally, this will be simple: each Tuesday and Thursday I will publish new posts in audio and text form.
 You can read or listen online right here or subscribe to the feed in iTunes or your favorite podcatcher.